dwightjack/yuzu/packages/loadable/docs/README.md

 const users = new AsyncUsersOnline().mount('.users-online');
 ```

+`AsyncUsersOnline` is an **outlet component**.
+When mounted it will:

+1. execute `getUsers`
-`AsyncUsersOnline` is an outlet component that will first execute `getUsers`.
-When the promise returned by `fetch` resolves it will initialize the rendered component `UsersOnline` with the returned value and mount it onto a child `div` element it created inside `.users-online`.
+1. wait for the promise returned by `fetch` to resolve or reject
+1. initialize the rendered component `UsersOnline` with the promise's returned value
+1. mount it onto a child `div` element it created inside `.users-online`.

 The resulting HTML will look like: